gamkedo-la/solo-practice-sandbox-js_only/gureito_ferunando/prototypes/notes.md

 i think i need to embrace the fact that my "first pass concept planning" will be waaaay overscope and optimistic, and use this to find vhat might make them different from what's out there that would make *me* want to play it, then focus and iterate on *these* things. also need to learn not to feel pained when cutting features off my idea-full first concept. yes, obvious in hindsight, but these are hard for me 😅

-# 2023/09/15

-not trying to do it as godot, going basic javascript route for now, to get myself started again. resetting all tasks, not trying to plan for an specific date to be done, but, try and keep track of time spent, so i can get a better feel for my pace.